Testing Services and Charges

 - Boise School District staff must provide their physical employee ID.

-- COVID testing is provided at no cost to current Boise School District students and staff.
+- COVID-19/Flu RT-PCR testing is provided at no cost to current Boise School District students and staff.

 Children under the age of 18

 - Minor testing without parent/legal guardian present: anyone under the age of 14 testing without a parent/ legal guardian present must have a minor test consent form filled out and signed by their parent/ legal guardian.
-This form must be brought to the COVID Testing Center at the time of the appointment.
-You can print the consent form below or pick one up at the COVID Testing Center to prepare for a future appointment for your child.
+This form must be brought to the Public Health Testing Center at the time of the appointment.
+You can print the consent form below or pick one up at the Public Health Testing Center to prepare for a future appointment for your child.
 A parent/ legal guardian must be the one to fill the form out.

 Please note that individuals not currently affiliated with Boise State University or the Boise School District will fall under the category of community members.

-- To test, community members must: provide insurance or pay a fee for service ($60 per rapid or PCR test) at the time of testing.
+To test, community members must: provide insurance or pay a fee for service ($140 per COVID-19/Flu Combo RT-PCR test) at the time of testing.

-- Note: please be aware that some insurers may not cover the costs of COVID testing when it is not considered “medically necessary” by your insurer.
-Examples of situations in which a COVID test may not be considered medically necessary include:
+Note: please be aware that some insurers may not cover the costs of testing when it is not considered “medically necessary” by your insurer.
+Examples of situations in which a test may not be considered medically necessary include:

 - Asymptomatic testing